 In addition, first-party data gives you a competitive advantage since your company maintains exclusive ownership of it.

-Finally, it’s more relevant than third-party data since it provides data about your existing prospects and customers.
+It’s also more relevant and accurate than third-party data since it provides data that your existing prospects and customers have willingly given directly to you.

 The only drawback to first-party data is that it can be limited in scope.
 First-party data can help you retarget your existing prospects and customers with ads, but it doesn’t provide much insight into new audiences that haven’t engaged with you online, in person, or over the phone.